gpbl/denormalizr/README.md

 }
 ```

-To normalize this response, we define an `articleSchema` and an `authorSchema`:
+To normalize this response with normalizr, we can define two Schemas: `articleSchema` and `authorSchema`.

 ```js
 import { normalize, arrayOf, Schema } from 'normalizr';